shway0/Gpt/DEPENDENCIES.md

 - Jian Rou's antagonism depends on her zealous enforcement of Order principles

 ## Plot Dependencies
-- The Cult of the Hollow subplot depends on their distorted worship of the "Hollow King" (Wei) and pursuit of Yanmei
+- The Wei-Ru Yun-Yanmei alliance depends on their shared understanding of the Forgotten Path
-- Wei's confrontation with the cult depends on their attempt to sacrifice Yanmei in Chapter 28
+- The Cult of the Hollow subplot depends on their continued distorted worship despite Wei's intervention
 - The village network subplot depends on Mei Ling's established contact with Wei's transformation zone
 - Wei's partnership with the Warden depends on maintaining balanced cultivation
-- The convergence of Wei, Ru Yun, and Yanmei depends on their shared understanding of the Forgotten Path
+- The Order's response depends on their discovery of Wei's growing influence and the transformation zone
 - The Forgotten Path's development depends on Wei finding others receptive to balanced cultivation
 - Lin Mei's legacy depends on connections between her research and Wei's transformation effects
 - The central conflict depends on the clash between traditional cultivation and alternative paths